 Bernice "Bernie" Rhodenbarr is a burglar by trade, and she runs a bookstore as well.
 Her friend Carl Hefler is a dog groomer.
 After a successful burglary, it's discovered that a dead body ...
 See full summary »

 When Manny Singer's wife dies, his young daughter Molly becomes mute and withdrawn.
 To help cope with looking after Molly, he hires sassy housekeeper Corrina Washington, who coaxes Molly ...
 See full summary »

 Terry works for a bank, and uses computers to communicate with clients all over the world.
 One day she gets a coded message from an unknown source.
 After decoding the message, Terry becomes...
 See full summary »

 A detached black mother looses her job and though the ability to pay back her credit.
 She recalls her billiard skills and begins to play for money.
 Will she be cool enough to be a pro in ...
 See full summary »

 Rita Rizzoli is a narcotics police officer with a plethora of disguises.
 When a drug shipment is hijacked, the thieves don't know that the drug is unusually pure and packs of "Fatal Beauty"...
 See full summary »

 Frac, a mime who is suffering from a severe bout of depression, happens to meet a troupe of circus entertainers and immediately falls in love with one of the stars, Giulietta.
 But while his...
 See full summary »

-Laurel Ayres is a lawyer trying to make it but unfortunately she works at a law firm where she does all the work but all the senior lawyers like Frank Peterson grab all the credit.
+Laurel Ayres is a businesswoman trying to make it but unfortunately she works at a investment firm where she does all the work but all the senior investors like Frank Peterson grab all the credit.
 She then leaves and starts her own firm.
 While trying to find clients Laurel pretends that she has a male partner named Robert Cutty.
 And when she starts to do well all of her clients wants to meet Cutty which is difficult since he doesn't exist.
 Written by

 Was this review helpful to you?